 I conceived of this “How to” prior to President Biden stepping out of the presidential race.
 If you recall, the last letter I sent to you arrived just before that fateful debate disaster.
 We were already so tired.
 How would we have the energy to do the things needed to do to get us through the months before the impending election?

-In this piece, I wanted to explore patriotism for myself, to articulate what I think there is to love about this country of mine and how we could build our appreciation and practice together.
+In this piece, I wanted to explore patriotism for myself, to articulate what I think there is to love about this country and how we could build our appreciation and practice together.

 But everything has changed since then.

-Whether you were able to watch the debate or not, you know just how uncomfortable it got.
+Whether you were able to watch the debate or not, you know just how uncomfortable it became.
 That debate happened two months ago on June 27, 2024.

-It was with these feelings that I took off to spend time in our sublime mountain majesties separated, thankfully, from the imposing American news.
+It was with these feelings that I took off to spend time in our sublime mountain majesties separated, thankfully, from the relentless news cycle.

-Things developed while I hiked to mountain lakes and swam in their cold clear depths.
-More and more people pressed him.
-And almost a month after the debate, I overheard across a high ceilinged lobby in Grand Teton National Park that he had stepped aside.
+While I hiked and swam in clear, cold mountain lakes, things continued to unfold.
+More voices pressured Biden to step down.
+Almost a month after the debate, I overheard across a high ceilinged lobby in Grand Teton National Park that he had stepped aside.

-Right away, in the same valley where the white buffalo had been born, Henry started seeing the Harris’ laugh memes on TikTok.
-And shortly thereafter the news that our own Minnesota Governor, Tim Walz, was on her short list for Vice President.
+Soon after, in the same valley where the white buffalo calf had been born, Henry saw TikTok joy memes, the internet was behind Harris.
+Shortly after that, news broke that our own Minnesota Governor, Tim Walz, was on her shortlist for vice president.

-And then when Harris did choose him as her running mate, only realizing more joy, because I’m so proud of him as my governor AND I love our Lieutenant Governor Flanagan, his choice.
-If Flanagan assumes the power of the Governorship, that will be historic as well.
-She will be Minnesota’s first woman governor and the US’ first indigenous governor.
+When Harris chose him as her running mate, I felt only joy.
+I’m so proud of him as our governor, and I love Lieutenant Governor Flanagan, his choice for the role.
+If Flanagan becomes Minnesota’s first woman governor and the first Indigenous governor in the U.S., it will be historic.

-Joy is a Brahmavihara, or one of the great abodes as the Buddhists say.
-A state that we are to cultivate and practice.
+Joy, in Buddhism, is one of the Brahmavihara, or divine abodes—a state we are to cultivate and practice.
 Happiness happened so suddenly and naturally when Harris became our nominee, but we had been working on it already.
-Even in our exhaustion, we were already patriots, going through the motions, trodding along, doing the best that we could with what we had to work with.
-Growth happens with discomfort and effort.
-It’s been a hard, and a long haul to get here.
+Even in our exhaustion.
+Growth happens through discomfort and effort, and it’s been a long, hard road to get here.

-I wasn’t sure I needed to write this after the Democratic National Convention (DNC) happened.
-The four nights of speeches were like a primer on how to be patriotic.
-Do you really need to hear from me too?
-As Adam Kinzinger, former Republican House Representative from Montana and chair of the January 6th Committee said in his speech at the DNC to any Republicans paying attention “I learned the Democrats are patriotic.”
-It was delivered as a bit of a surprise, because the truth of the matter is, it was a bit of surprise for Democrats too.
-The convention was filled with the trappings that have often felt reserved to the conservative party, chantings of “USA!
-USA!
-USA!”, so many flags, and the word freedom on everyones lips and baseball caps.
+After the Democratic National Convention (DNC), I wondered if I needed to write this at all.
+The four nights of speeches were already a guide on how to be patriotic.
+Adam Kinzinger, a former Republican House Representative and chair of the January 6th Committee, said in his DNC speech, “I learned the Democrats are patriotic.”
+It was delivered as a bit of a surprise, and not just to Republicans—Democrats, too, got to see it anew.
+The convention was filled with symbols that often felt reserved for conservatives: chants of “USA!
+USA!,” flags everywhere, and the word “freedom” on everyone’s lips and baseball caps.

 Patriotism seems natural right now.
-There has been a shift and something new seems possible.
-The values that our country aspired to when it declared its democracy are close to the surface.
-We feel the joy.
-Citizens of a democracy need that kind of love energy to act.
-As Supreme Court Justice Felix Frankfurter said, "In a democracy, the highest office is the office of citizen."
+There’s a shift, a sense that something new is possible.
+The values our country aspired to at its founding feel close to the surface.
+We need that joy and love to act, because, as Supreme Court Justice Felix Frankfurter said, “In a democracy, the highest office is the office of citizen.”

-Our country is a democracy, a government by the people for the people.
+Our country is a democracy—a government by the people, for the people.
 A union between citizens with a capacity to work together to keep it functioning.
-Can we love this country enough to do the hard work it entails?
+Can we love it enough to do the hard work that democracy demands?

-This has been hard to write for many reasons.
-But one of the main ones is because patriotism is a fraught subject.
-It is so close to nationalism.
-Patriotism is love of country and in the US that means the constitution, its representative government, the people!
-While love is virtuous, an action word that you cultivate through thick and thin.
+This was hard to write, in part because patriotism is a fraught subject.
+It’s so close to nationalism.
+Patriotism is love of country, of our constitution, our representative government, and our people.
+Love is virtuous; it’s something you practice, through thick and thin.
 Nationalism is no virtue.
-Nationalism is an identification to nation in support of its own interests to the detriment of others within and without its borders.
+It’s an identification to nation in support of it’s own interests above all else.
 It is the idea of supremacy and the near enemy of patriotism.
 It can look like patriotism, but we should not be fooled.

-So I will end this note to you with the Buddha’s remembrances.
-The best way to stay brave and take action for the love of country is to remember that we are impermanent here on this earth.
-Change is part of what we must love.
-Hopefully the hope and joy that are bringing us together right now will make action easier for a good long time to come, but democracy is no place for complacency.
+I’ll leave you with the Buddha’s remembrances.
+The best way to stay brave and act for the love of country is to remember our impermanence.
+Change is inevitable, and it’s something we must embrace.
+Democracy is no place for complacency.

 Here are the 5 Remembrances of the Buddha as translated by Thich Nhat Hanh: